I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_feature_status_parameters.md

 Set the <b>Size</b> member to NDIS_SIZEOF_NDIS_SWITCH_FEATURE_STATUS_PARAMETERS_REVISION_1.

+`Flags`

+A ULONG value that contains a bitwise <b>OR</b> of flags.
+This member is reserved for NDIS.

+`FeatureStatusType`

+An <a href="..\ntddndis\ne-ntddndis-_ndis_switch_feature_status_type.md">NDIS_SWITCH_FEATURE_STATUS_TYPE</a> enumeration value that specifies the type of the feature status information for the extensible switch.

+<div class="alert"><b>Note</b>  Starting with NDIS 6.30, this member must be set to <b>NdisSwitchFeatureStatusTypeCustom</b>.</div>
+<div> </div>

+`FeatureStatusId`

+A GUID value that identifies the feature status information for the extensible switch.

+This  value is defined in the managed object format (MOF) class definition for the feature status information.
+For more information, see <a href="https://msdn.microsoft.com/DB80E86D-8553-47B5-8AE1-6D430FDDE206">Custom Switch Property Definition and Registration</a>.

+`FeatureStatusInstanceId`

+An NDIS_SWITCH_OBJECT_INSTANCE_ID value that identifies the instance of the  feature status information for the extensible switch.

+`FeatureStatusVersion`

+An NDIS_SWITCH_OBJECT_VERSION value that identifies the version of the feature status information for the extensible switch.
+This value is defined in the MOF class definition for the feature status information.

 `SerializationVersion`

 An NDIS_SWITCH_OBJECT_SERIALIZATION_VERSION value that identifies the format version of the serialized status information for the feature status information.
 This data is serialized for access by the extension from the MOF file that defined the property.

 <div class="alert"><b>Note</b>  For Windows Server 2012, the <b>SerializationVersion</b> member must be set to NDIS_SWITCH_OBJECT_SERIALIZATION_VERSION_1.</div>
 <div> </div>

+`FeatureStatusBufferOffset`

+A ULONG value that specifies the offset, in bytes, to the feature status buffer  that follows the <b>NDIS_SWITCH_FEATURE_STATUS_PARAMETERS</b> structure.
+The status buffer contains an <a href="..\ntddndis\ns-ntddndis-_ndis_switch_feature_status_custom.md">NDIS_SWITCH_FEATURE_STATUS_CUSTOM</a> structure.

+The offset is measured from the start of the <b>NDIS_SWITCH_FEATURE_STATUS_PARAMETERS</b> structure up to the beginning of the <a href="..\ntddndis\ns-ntddndis-_ndis_switch_feature_status_custom.md">NDIS_SWITCH_FEATURE_STATUS_CUSTOM</a> structure.

+`FeatureStatusBufferLength`

+A ULONG value that specifies the size, in bytes, of the feature status buffer.

 ## Remarks
 The <b>NDIS_SWITCH_FEATURE_STATUS_PARAMETERS</b> structure is used in OID method requests of <a href="https://msdn.microsoft.com/library/windows/hardware/hh598260">OID_SWITCH_FEATURE_STATUS_QUERY</a>.
 This OID request returns the following structures in the information buffer that is associated with the OID request: